nccgroup/opinel/README.md

 # AWSUtils
-Python code shared by Scout2 and AWS-Recipes
+Python code shared by Scout2 and AWS-Recipes.

+Work in progress